jynik/aemulari/README.md

 I originally intended to keep working on it to release something more featureful, but alas, how time flies.
 I never got around to it.

-Before you fork it, reach out.
-I may be interested in picking this back up as I use it from time to time.
+If you're interested in takign this further, reach out before forking I may be interested in picking this back up, as I use it from time to time.

 # Dependencies